abdulsaheel/docs/docs/developers/api/API Key.md

 ![Dev Dashboard Landing page](../images/dev-dashboard/dashboard-landing-image.png)

 - Click on `Create new app` button to open modal.
-Enter your app name (here "demo app") to register it.
+Enter your app name (here "demo app") and app icon to register it.

 ![create your app modal](../images/dev-dashboard/create-app-modal.png)